Chinese President Xi Jinping stresses US-China cooperation during meeting with Bill Gates - ExBulletin

 Despite his upbeat remarks, Xi accused Washington in March of trying to hold back China’s development with restrictions on access to US microchips and other technologies.

 Tensions between the United States and China have escalated in recent years, but recently the two sides held talks on trade and other issues.
-Secretary of State Antoine Blinken should arrive in China on Sunday for a two-day visit.
+Secretary of State Antony Blinken is expected to arrive in China on Sunday for a two-day visit.

 He will be the first secretary of state to visit China since 2018 and is expected to meet with Foreign Minister Qin Gang and possibly Chinese President Xi Jinping, according to US officials.